-The Entity Relationship Model
+The Entity Relationship Model in DBMS

 - The Entity-Relationship model is a set of concepts and graphical symbols that can be used to create conceptual schemas